jimboqu/CV/README.md

 #### Self-Starter

-During my journalistic career I worked up from reporter on a print title to building and editing online titles.
+I worked up from reporter on a print title to building and editing online titles.
 Frequently, this involved collaborating with the engineering teams, as well as sales, events and other areas of the company.
 Separately, I have also been responsible for training and bringing through new reporters on the team, and managing external correspondents.

-- Launching new
+- Launched my own content marketing consultancy.
 - Created features ideas and supplements.
 Other examples include introducing live video from events.
-- Produced Javascript-based applications for viewing complex data.
+- Produced Javascript-based applications for viewing complex data models.

 ## Education